Master of Accountancy (MAcc) Admission Requirements

 - What are your short and long-term goals?

-- Why would you choose Westminster College’s Gore School of Business graduate program as your preferred program?
+- Why would you choose Westminster University’s Gore School of Business graduate program as your preferred program?

 - Professional résumé detailing professional work experience, including relevant job titles, work experiences, responsibilities, and related activities